ms23086-arch/DS_Project/README.md

 # DS_Project
-Web scrpaing the Faculty Information from Top Indian Institutes to deduce patterns in career paths, IIT Alumni etc
+Web scrpaing the Faculty Information from Top Indian Institutes to deduce patterns in career paths.